agera-edc/IdentityHubOld/docs/developer/decision-records/2022-06-08-identity-hub/README.md

 * [Collections Write](https://identity.foundation/decentralized-web-node/spec/#write) to push Verifiable Credentials
 * [Feature Detection](https://identity.foundation/decentralized-web-node/spec/#feature-detection) listing all the aforementioned operations as supported.

-Each participant in the dataspace will have a single identity and a single Identity Hub instance available (no namespacing required).
-The Identity Hub endpoints will not be secured with any kind of auth.
+Each participant in the dataspace will have a single [distributed identifier](https://w3c-ccg.github.io/did-method-web) and a single Identity Hub instance available (no namespacing required).
+Communication with the Identity Hub will not be secured with any kind of authentication or authorization mechanism.

 ## Example Flows